 And in the rare moments when this smile would make an appearance onscreen…

 …it would always leave me (and many others, I’m sure) looking at the screen like this.

-Danai Gurira has long been proving through her work as Michonne on The Walking Dead, as Okoye in Black Panther, and her groundbreaking work as a playwright (which included her working alongside an incredibly talented director named Liesl Tommy, whose brother is rather well-known around these parts), and I truly can’t wait to see what she does next.
+Danai Gurira has long been proving how immensely talented she is through her work as Michonne on The Walking Dead, as Okoye in Black Panther, and her groundbreaking work as a playwright (which included her working alongside an incredibly talented director named Liesl Tommy, whose brother is rather well-known around these parts), and I truly can’t wait to see what she does next.

 This episode of The Walking Dead has been brought to you by “I Will Find You” by Clannad:

 And by “Get Here” by Oleta Adams: